There are 22 letters in the Hebrew alphabet:

 … the fact that there are different versions of Sefer Yetziroh, amongst other things, has led to people coming up with different Tarot/Hebrew letter correspondences.

 There are plenty of academic websites that discuss the possible history of Sefer Yetziroh and the various different versions.
-The Kheper website is a good place to start.

 Let’s look at the possible correspondences between the Hebrew letters and the Tarot Trumps.